twongCMU/AdventOfCode2021/README.md

  *2   01:25:47  17868      0   01:28:32  16730      0
  *1   01:31:09  12457      0   01:35:36  11016      0

+k: Finished after sleeping.
+Took maybe 6 hours.
+I looked at spoilers about 5 hours in that hinted at what the program did then worked out the solution from that
 i: Part 1 finished about 4:45pm Dec 20 after about 10 hours of total work.
 Part 2 finished 6 minutes after that.
 j: Finished Part 2 after sleeping on it.
 Took about 9 hours of total work
 ```